exoad/mp4j-original/docs/LoadingNCaching.md

 // a lambda "->" signifies we load thus file cacher -> properties_file(native_dir + "/properties.file")

-// the cacher would mostly use a if(not cacher.contains(src)) {
+// the cacher would mostly use a hashmap in order to achieve
+// said values
+// for example we can then thus use this hashamp to keep track
+// of where we are and also if certain values exists in the map
+// this is not like a need for any other form of data structure
+// as mostly we do not care about the order if(not cacher.contains(src)) {
   cacher.add(
     key: src,